ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

 Before we dive deep into the API details lets first understand what the prerequisites for using this API:

+1. Your RingCentral Account should have Call Monitoring Group feature enabled.

 1. You should have a Call Monitoring Group defined as described [here](https://support.ringcentral.com/s/article/8050?language=en_US) .
-And the RC Account should have Call Monitoring Group feature enabled.

 2. You need to make sure that your Supervisor Extension is allowed to monitor the Agent Extensions

 3. Make sure the Agent and Supervisor are in your Call Monitoring Group.